-Burger King workers announce resignation with sign: ‘We all quit’
+Burger King workers announce resignation with a sign outside restaurant: ‘We all quit’

 The dearth of hospitality workers has prompted debate over the impact of generous federal unemployment benefits and the hospitality industry’s historically low wages.
 Amid the competition for labor, restaurants have sought to lure workers with hiring bonuses, higher pay and more flexible schedules.

 This pandemic-fueled national reassessment of work has also extended beyond the service industry, with more resignations in April than in any other month since late 2000.
-Employees have pivoted to new industries, launched their own businesses or retired early, even as millions of others were laid off due to the economic downturn.
+Employees have pivoted to new industries, launched their own businesses or retired early, even as millions of others were laid off because of the economic downturn.

 In Nebraska, Johnson said Burger King workers’ concerns were ignored.
 After the heat in the kitchen forced Flores to leave work early and miss part of a meeting, her boss allegedly told her she was being a “baby.”
 She was hospitalized with dehydration the same day, Johnson said.

-In addition to the heat, shifts that should have had five or six employees had two or three, and one of Flores’s former supervisors was “very argumentative," Flores told NBC’s “Today” show.
+In addition to the heat, shifts that should have had five or six employees had two or three, and one of Flores’s former supervisors was “very argumentative,” Flores told the “Today” show.

 Customers were also problematic.
 Many spoke to employees as if they were lazy, Johnson said, and workers sometimes had to call police on particularly irate people.
 It wasn’t worth the $12.25 per hour that Johnson said she was paid as a jack-of-all-trades crew member.